For First Years and Parents

 Troop Awards

 - This is an informal ‘loose-ends’ wrap-up.
-No uniform required, bring all troop equipment in that may have been separated during the year.
+No uniform required, return all troop equipment that may have been separated during the year.
 First year leaders and the Scoutmaster are available to sign any requirements for the scouts to achieve their ranks and awards that will be bestowed at the Eagle Court of Honor in June.

 June / End of Year